 The ACT For-Hire Trucking Index is a monthly survey of for-hire trucking service providers.
 ACT Research converts responses into diffusion indexes, where the neutral or flat activity level is 50.

-While we see modest positive momentum for freight rates in the coming months, the extent to which excess capacity was added into a weak freight market the past year and a half suggests a gradual recovery looks likely.
+While we see modest positive momentum for freight rates in the coming months, the modest downturn in equipment sales to date suggests the recovery may remain muted.

 (miles/tractor)

-Fleet productivity rose 1.6 points m/m to 50.1 (SA) in July, consistent with this month’s increase in the Volume Index.
-Productivity has been challenged by private fleet pressure in the for-hire market but will gradually improve with volume increases and continued capacity decreases.
+Fleet productivity decreased 0.5 points m/m to 47.1 (SA) in December as volumes fell more than the decline in capacity.
+In general, productivity has been challenged by overcapacity in the for-hire market but should improve with volume increases and slowing overall capacity growth.

 Check out our Freight Forecast!